phoenix102030/phoenix102030/README.md

 ## Hi there 👋
 **`Developer, Data Analyst, Engineer and Master Student`**

-I'm a master student majored in Autonomous System and IoT in KTH andurecom, and I'm always a student learning how to build my version of the digital world step by step.
+I'm a master student majored in Autonomous System and IoT in KTH and Eurecom, and I'm always a student learning how to build my version of the digital world step by step.

 ---